precice/precice.github.io/pages/docs/installation/installation-source-advanced.md

 They are called native as they are compiled into the resulting library.
 If you know what you are doing, you can disable them by specifying `-DPRECICE_ENABLE_C=OFF`, or `-DPRECICE_ENABLE_FORTRAN=OFF`.

-**We highly discourage you to do this, as the resulting binaries will not be compatible with some adapters!**
+**We highly discourage you to do this, as the resulting binaries will not be compatible with C or Fortran adapters!**

 ## Overriding dependencies